On Reflectivity of Quantum Black Hole Horizons: Boltzmann reflectivity

-with $n_2/n_1 = \exp\left(-\frac{\hbar \omega}{k T_{\rm H}}\right)$.
-The equilibrium constrains Einstein coefficients as $B_{12}(\omega)=B_{21}(\omega)= \pi c^3 A_{21}(\omega)/(2\hbar \omega^3)$ \cite{1917PhyZ...18..121E}.
+with $n_k/n_j = \exp\left(-\frac{\hbar \tilde{\omega}}{k T_{\rm H}}\right)$.
+The equilibrium constrains Einstein coefficients as $B_{jk}(\tilde{\omega})=B_{kj}(\tilde{\omega})= \pi c^3 A_{kj}(\tilde{\omega})/(2\hbar \tilde{\omega}^3)$ \cite{1917PhyZ...18..121E}.

-Now, imagine a classical incident GW with a much bigger energy flux than Hawking radiation, i.e. $\rho(\omega) \gg \rho_{\rm BB}(\omega)$.
-In this limit, we can ignore spontaneous emission (or Hawking radiation, i.e. 2nd term on the RHS of Eq. \ref{detailed}), to find the reflectivity of the membrane \footnote{Motivated by the quantization of BH area, Cardoso \textit{et al.} \cite{Cardoso:2019apo} discussed the reflectivity of quantum black holes to calculate the echo GWs.
-The reflection rate they used, however, differs from the Boltzmann reflection rate we derived in (\ref{reflection1}).
-This is because they assume that the reflection rate is given by $B_{21} (\omega)$.}
+Now, imagine a classical incident GW with a much bigger energy flux than Hawking radiation, i.e. $\rho(\tilde{\omega}) \gg \rho_{\rm BB}(\tilde{\omega})$.
+In this limit, we can ignore spontaneous emission (or Hawking radiation, i.e. 2nd term on the RHS of Eq. \ref{detailed}), to find the reflectivity of the membrane

-In other words, the slow decay of the quantum BH via Hawking radiation is stimulated by incident GWs for $\hbar \omega \lesssim k T_{\rm H}$, leading to ${\cal O}(1)$ reflectivity (see Fig. \ref{stimulated}).
-In contrast, in the opposite limit of geometric optics, $\hbar \omega \gg k T_{\rm H}$, the quantum BHs are indeed {\it black}, consistent with the {\it fuzzball complementarity} conjecture \cite{Mathur:2012jk,Chowdhury:2012vd}.
+In other words, the slow decay of the quantum BH via Hawking radiation is stimulated by incident GWs for $\hbar \tilde{\omega} \lesssim k T_{\rm H}$, leading to ${\cal O}(1)$ reflectivity (see Fig. \ref{stimulated}).
+In contrast, in the opposite limit of geometric optics, $\hbar \tilde{\omega} \gg k T_{\rm H}$, the quantum BHs are indeed {\it black}, consistent with the {\it fuzzball complementarity} conjecture \cite{Mathur:2012jk,Chowdhury:2012vd}.

-For the sake of brevity, in the remainder of this {\it Letter} we shall use natural units with $\hbar=k=c=1$ and we define $r_g \equiv 2 GM$ where $M$ is the mass of the BH.
+For the sake of brevity, in the remainder of this manuscript we shall use natural units with $\hbar=k=c=1$ and we define $r_g \equiv 2 GM$ where $M$ is the mass of the BH.